 The bottom line is that Americans don't plan for retirement effectively, and it’s concerning.
 People are living longer and spending more time retired, contributions to company pension plans have decreased, and future Social Security benefits are uncertain.
 But there’s good news: With some preparation today, you can maximize your retirement income for tomorrow.
 Follow these steps to starting your retirement fund.

-Identify Your Goals
+1. Identify Your Needs

-Evaluate Your Current Situation
+2. Evaluate Your Current (and Future) Situation

-What type of investment portfolio depends on how many years away from retirement you are, your financial objectives and how much risk you are willing to take to achieve your goals.
-Even small, regular savings can add up over time, meaning the earlier you start, the longer you can take advantage of compound interest and tax-deferred growth on your money.
+What type of investment portfolio is right for you?
+It depends on how many years away from retirement you are, your financial objectives and the risk you’re willing to take to achieve your goals.
+Even small, regular savings can add up over time.
+The earlier you start saving for retirement, the longer you can take advantage of compound interest and tax-deferred growth on your money.

 1 Neither the Company nor its agents give tax, accounting or legal advice.
 Please consult your professional adviser in these areas.